gardener/landscaper/docs/tutorials/00-landscaper-installation.md

 ##### Prerequisites

-- The target cluster must be a Gardener Shoot (TLS is provided via the Gardener cert manager).
+- The target cluster must be a Gardener Shoot (TLS certificate is provided via the Gardener cert manager).
 - A nginx ingress controller must be deployed in the target cluster
 - The command "htpasswd" must be installed on your local machine.